prashshr/msr-data-migration/README.md

 The MSR Data Migration script facilitates the migration of accounts, repositories, organizations, tags, and related data between two Mirantis Secure Registries (MSRs).

+IMPORTANT: The script does a migration of all data (including replacing the default 'admin' user) to the destination MSR.

 ### Image Transfer with Skopeo